bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-testnet.md

 The hardware must meet certain requirements to run a Full Node.

 * Desktop or laptop hardware running recent versions of Mac OS X, Windows, or Linux.
-* 500 GB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
+* 1 TB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
 * 4 cores of CPU and 8 gigabytes of memory (RAM).
 * A broadband Internet connection with upload/download speeds of at least 1 megabyte per second
 * Your full node has to run at least 4 hours per 24 hours in order to catch up with Beacon Chain  More hours will be better, run your node continuously for best results.